SIDIDENG/SIDIDENG.github.io/README.md

 ## Professional Experience:
 ### CI Specialist in Gate Gourmet (Hong Kong)

-Served as continuous improvement specialist at Gate Gourmet (Hong Kong), a global leader in airline catering and provisioning services.
+Served as a continuous improvement specialist at Gate Gourmet (Hong Kong), a global leader in airline catering and provisioning services.

 ## Contact Me: